NeuroNinjas/Kaggle/README.md

-This is a repo for gathering Kaggle projects
+# This is a repo for gathering Kaggle projects.